oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 -04

 * Editorial clarifications and improvements
-* Updated HTTP codes in examples for consistency
+* Updated HTTP response codes for consistency

 -03